5 Facts About Bumble Bees—and How To Help Them

 1. Unlike most native bees, but like honey bees, bumble bees are social insects that live in colonies.

-Usually located underground, particularly in abandoned holes made by rodents, bumble bee nests contain between 50 and 500 individuals.
+Like honey bees, bumble bees live socially in hives which provide shelter and a place to raise their young.
+Usually located underground, particularly in abandoned holes made by rodents, bumble bee hives usually include between 50 and 500 individuals.

 2. Except for new queens, which hibernate during winter, bumble bee colonies die in late fall.